 Another option is to consolidate your credit card balances.
-This involves some nitty-gritty details, and for that reason, you may have to consult with a financial advisor or a debt consolidation firm.
+This involves some nitty-gritty details, and for that reason, you may have to consult with a financial advisor, or debt relief company.

 If you don’t want to spend money, and use organic methods, then you can follow some quick ways to improve your credit utilization or credit-to-debt ratio.